LibraryCarpentry/lc-git/episodes/02-getting-started.md

 init.defaultbranch=main
 ```

-On Windows, without any configuration your output might look like this:
+If you followed our instructions for installing Git for Windows, your output might look like this:

 ```output
 diff.astextplain.textconv=astextplain